Yawnder Bedding Guide

 Egyptian Cotton

 Most "Egyptian Cotton" isn't actually from Egypt.
 Look for the Cotton Egypt Association certification.
-These are the most luxurious sheets you will find.
-Investing in these is worth every penny.
+Real ones are the most luxurious sheets you will find.

 Sateen Sheets

 Sateen gives you that extra soft, smooth hand.
 Great for people who like to feel snug.
-It is the most popular weave because of how silky it feels against the skin.
+It is the most popular weave because of its immediate "silky" feel.

 Percale Sheets